kanchankad123/Food-Recognition-and-Calories-Estimation/README.md

 	Institution: SIES College of Arts, Science, and Commerce Academic Year: 2024-25
 	Date of Submission: 21/10/2024
-1. Acknowledgments
+1. Acknowledgments:-
 I would like to express my sincere gratitude to my project supervisor, Dr. Abuzar Ansari, for their invaluable support and guidance throughout this project.
 I also appreciate my peers for their constructive feedback and encouragement.
-2. Abstract
+2. Abstract:-
 The growing focus on health and nutrition has increased the demand for effective methods to recognize fruits and vegetables and estimate their calorie content.
 This paper introduces an innovative application that uses deep learning and image processing to identify different fruits and vegetables and predict their calorie values.
 It integrates a pre-trained convolutional neural network (CNN) model with web scraping to retrieve calorie information, offering users real-time nutritional insights.
 The system supports both live camera input and image uploads, making it versatile for dietary management and health monitoring.
-3. Acronyms and Abbreviations
-st – Streamlit (a Python library for building web apps) PIL – Python Imaging Library (part of the Pillow package used for image processing) Keras – (not an acronym but a deep learning library in Python)
+3. Acronyms and Abbreviations:- st – Streamlit (a Python library for building web apps) PIL – Python Imaging Library (part of the Pillow package used for image processing) Keras – (not an acronym but a deep learning library in Python)